Quad Learning, Inc.

 Quad Learning, Inc. is an education service provider that delivers international enrollment management services to its client institutions, which include leading 2-year community colleges in addition to universities.
 Quad Learning collaborates with leading 2-year community colleges to provide enhanced student transfer success through the American Success and American Honors programs.
 Quad Learning was founded in 2012.
 The company provides collaborating institutions with a suite of international recruiting, educational development and delivery services focused on creating successful student outcomes.

 In February 2013, Quad Learning launched with $11 million in funding.
 In April 2014, Quad Learning raised $10 million Series B funding from new and existing investors.

+In November 2018, Quad Learning was acquired for an undisclosed amount by Wellspring International, an Illinois-based company that recruits students from 35 countries to study at American colleges.

-Business Model
+Business model

 Quad Learning provides collaborating institutions with international enrollment management services including student recruitment services, in-market representation, admissions support, student services, transfer network coordination, and infrastructural support and capital.
 Students pay additional tuition and fees for differential support services received.

-Collaborating Institutions
+Collaborating institutions

 Institutions partnered with Quad Learning include: